Chalarangelo/30-seconds-of-code/content/snippets/git/s/5-tips-for-better-pull-requests.md

 ### Respond to reviews

 Set some time aside to respond to reviews after submitting your pull request.
-Handle anything you can as soon as possible and start discussion whenever necessary to arrive to a solution.
+Handle anything you can as soon as possible and start discussion whenever necessary to arrive at a solution.
 Use `--fixup` for changes suggested in review comments or add new commits to help reviewers parse new changes more easily.
 Finally, assume good intentions, be polite and thank your peers.